This story originally published on August 27, 2019. It has been updated with new information.

-Austin native Ken Roberts was ten or eleven the first time he encountered the children of cedar choppers in the fifties, at a low-water crossing of the Colorado River below Tom Miller Dam.
-“I remember how different from us they looked,” he writes in the introduction to his book, The Cedar Choppers: On the Edge of Nothing.
+Austin native Ken Roberts was ten or eleven the first time he encountered the children of cedar choppers, at the low-water crossing of the Colorado River below the Lake Austin dam sometime in the mid-fifties.
+“I remember how different from us they looked,” he writes in his 2018 book The Cedar Choppers: Life on the Edge of Nothing (Texas A&M University Press).
 “They were barefoot, their pants were too short, their shirts ragged.
 These were not kids you would see in Austin.”

 “Who are these people?” he wondered.